chris-tse/blog-source/source/_posts/Java-As-A-First-Language-Is-A-Bad-Idea.md

 Let's get this blog rolling with its first actual post.

 I first learned Java in our Intro to CS course and I have been stuck with it in school until recently in my junior year courses.
 I didn't really think much of it at the time.
-Since then I've taken up several different languages either for work out of personal interest, and I've now developed a certain love-hate relationship with Java.
+Since then I've taken up several different languages either for work or out of personal interest, and I've now developed a certain love-hate relationship with Java.

 #### Caution: Opinions Ahead

-The basics of the language are easy enough to learn for a beginner, is cross platform so students can use it regardless of the OS on their personal machines, and the Java API has many useful classes and features implemented for use out of the box.
+The basics of the language are easy enough to learn for a beginner, is cross platform so students can use it regardless of the OS on their personal machines, and the Java API has many useful classes and features implemented for you out of the box.
 Despite all this, I believe that there are better choices out there for an Intro to CS course.
-Let's take a look at a few reasons why this is.
+Let's take a look at a few reasons why I think this is.

 #### Java is too verbose
 This is a simple "Hello world" program in Java, with conservative spacing: